sguox002/leetcode/leetcode-all.md

 divide into two subproblem recursively and then combine two small problem to get the larger problem answer.

 <<-315	Count of Smaller Numbers After Self    		42.3%	Hard
-- from right to left and store the elements in sorted order then we can use binary search. to count, it is still O(N^2) will TLE.
+- from right to left and store the elements in sorted order then we can use binary search. but count the higher is still O(N^2) will TLE.
-- merge sort: divide and conquer, count right smaller than left.
+- merge sort: divide and conquer, count right smaller than left. (during a stable sort, the number of smaller elements is exactly the jump from its right to its left. so we use merge sort recording the jumps.
+O(nlogn). divide into left and right parts and do merge and count. (when sorted, the counting is easier)
 - binary tree: from right to left, build a BST.
 Since we may have duplicates, add a field to count the duplicates. when we insert a new value, all its left subtree are smaller than it.
 We use prefix sum to count the sum of duplicates under the subtree.
+*****
 ->>

 <<-493	Reverse Pairs    		26.0%	Hard